Languages of the European Union: Immigrant languages

 A wide variety of languages from other parts of the world are spoken by immigrant communities in EU countries.
 Turkish (which is also an official language of the EU member Cyprus) is spoken as a first language by an estimated 1% of the population in Belgium and the western part of Germany, and by 1% in the Netherlands.
 Other widely used migrant languages include Berber languages which are spoken by about 1% of the population of both the Netherlands and Belgium and by many Berber migrants in France, Spain, Italy and Germany.
 Arabic is spoken in many EU countries mainly in its Maghrebi and Levantine varieties.
 Maghrebi Arabic is spoken by migrants in France, Italy, Spain, the Netherlands, Belgium and Germany.
 Levantine Arabic is spoken by migrants in Germany, France, Sweden, Denmark, Austria and Greece.
 Languages from former Yugoslavia (Serbian, Bosnian, Macedonian, Albanian, etc.) are spoken in many parts of the EU by migrants and refugees who have left the region as a result of the Yugoslav wars and unrest there.

 There are large Chinese communities in France, Spain, Italy, and other countries.
-Some countries have Chinatowns.
 Old and recent Chinese migrants speak a number of Chinese varieties, in particular Cantonese and other southern Chinese varieties.
 However, Mandarin is becoming increasingly more prevalent due to the opening of the People's Republic of China.

 There are many Russian-speaking immigrants in Germany and France.
+Vietnamese is one of the 14 recognized minority languages in the Czech Republic.

 Many immigrant communities in the EU have been in place for several generations now, and their members are bilingual, at ease both in the local language and in that of their community.

 Sign languages

 A wide variety of sign languages are used in the EU, with around 500,000 people using a sign language as their first language.
-None of these languages are recognised as an official language of an EU member state, with the exception of Ireland passing the Irish Sign Language Act 2017 that granted it official status alongside Irish and English, and only two states (Finland and Portugal) refer to sign languages in their constitution.
+None of these languages are recognised as an official language of an EU member state, with the exception of Ireland passing the Irish Sign Language Act 2017 that granted it official status alongside Irish and English, and only three states (Austria, Finland and Portugal) refer to sign languages in their constitution.

 Several NGOs exist which support signers, such as the European Union of the Deaf and the European Sign Language Centre.
 The European Commission has also supported some initiatives to produce digital technologies that can better support signers, such as Dicta-Sign and SignSpeak.

 The sign languages in use in the EU are more difficult to classify into language families than the spoken languages, because of language contact and creolization.
 Important families include the Swedish, French, and German sign language families.

-Vietnamese

-Vietnamese is one of the 14 recognized minority languages in the Czech Republic.